Idaho College of Osteopathic Medicine

 Shadowing Options: Accepts Either Virtual or In-Person Shadowing

 Accepts Online Coursework to Fulfill Prerequisite Requirements?
 Yes

 The mission of the Idaho College of Osteopathic Medicine is to train osteopathic physicians prepared for caring for persons in Idaho, Montana, North Dakota, South Dakota, Wyoming, and beyond.

 Idaho College of Osteopathic Medicine (ICOM) was founded in 2016 to help address the regional physician shortage.
-The brand new 94,000 square foot building is student centered with student lounges, spiritual rooms, mother’s rooms, outstanding technology, multiple study rooms, and a multi-million-dollar simulation lab.
-We are committed to educating students in the art and science of osteopathic medicine using the most current research in clinical and biomedical sciences.
+The brand new 94,000 square foot building is student centered with student lounges, a spiritual room, a mother’s room, outstanding technology including being recognized as an Apple Distinguished institution, multiple study rooms, and a multi-million-dollar simulation lab.
+ICOM is committed to educating students in the art and science of osteopathic medicine using the most current research in clinical and biomedical sciences.

+Urban.
 The ICOM campus is located in the urban city of Meridian, Idaho, 11 miles west of Boise.
 The area is nestled in majestic foothills that offer a unique sense of community, vibrant cultural and seasonal opportunities, and a quality of life second to none.
-Meridian has a semi-arid climate with four distinct seasons, low rain, and typically low snow fall; in the last two years it ranked in the top two spots on 24/7 Wall St.’s list of America’s 50 Best Cities To Live.
+Meridian has a semi-arid climate with four distinct seasons, low rain, and typically low snow fall.
+Meridian has been on record, more than once, in the top two spots on 24/7 Wall St.’s list of America’s 50 Best Cities To Live.

 Year founded: 2016

 The American Osteopathic Association (AOA)’s Commission on Osteopathic College Accreditation (COCA) voted in December 2017 to allow the Idaho College of Osteopathic Medicine (ICOM) pre-accreditation with the ability to recruit and matriculate students for its inaugural class in fall 2018.